 4300 Nebraska Avenue, NW, Washington, DC

-Yuma Building - Terrace Level - Claudio Grossman Hall - Room YT01
+Warren Building - Terrace Level - Ceremonial Classroom, Room YT01

 On April 28, 2017, the day before the climate march in Washington, DC, a group of leading lawyers and academics will convene at American University Washington College of Law for a half-day conference to consider potential solutions to the problem of climate change and the role of lawyers and associations of lawyers in advancing those solutions.
 The program will be open for free to lawyers, law students, and the press, but there will be a charge if the attendees wish to register for CLE credits, except for public interest lawyers and hardship cases upon request.
 The program will be simulcast over the internet for those unable to travel to Washington.